nalimuradov/clickbait/README.md

 #### Extracting information from the thumbnail image

 The thumbnail was extracted as a 480x360 matrix of RGB pixels as some videos couldn't guarantee having higher resolution thumbnails.
-Keeping it simple, I decided against using a pretrained net and relied on a basic regressor to see if any correlations are found.
-This part was fairly straightforward.
-Simply created
+The images were sent through the VGG16 architecture trained on ImageNet (without the last layer) to get a dense and vastly more useful feature matrix.
+These new feature matrices were then used to fit the regressor.